The Return on Investment of Identity Modernization & Legacy IDP Migration

 Measuring ROI using Strata’s Maverics Identity Orchestration Platform

-Strata is changing the way we manage identity infrastructure by making distributed identity management possible.
 With Strata’s distributed multi-cloud architecture, organizations can confidently migrate and accelerate their move to the cloud, while realizing significant hard-cost savings and faster migration project completions.

 Using Strata’s software, organizations see significant ROI both immediately and ongoing.
 A detailed analysis of an identity migration experience is found in the following section.

-Hard cost savings
+Average hard cost savings

-TABLE 5 Achieving cost savings through legacy IAM cost avoidance
+Achieving cost savings through legacy IAM cost avoidance

 |Avoided Cost||Est. Savings|